RJBComputerScientist/GitHubSoftware/NodeJS/nextjs-course-Pages-File-Based-Routing/Notes.md

 - REMEMBER using the anchor tags href attribute would reload the entire page.
 - the "Link" component from "next/link" helps with fast refresh, keeping app state and pre-fetches data when hovering over the link it self.
+- using the "href" attribute in the Link component, its absolute path starts in the pages folder in a pages based NextJS project.
 - I can add my own 404 page within a NextJS project
 - "unsplash.com" is where I can download stock photos that are good for website development.
 - A "Image(s)" folder should usually be in the "Public/" folder of a NextJS project